-The LS60FHα Filter
+The LS100FHα Filter

-Hydrogen-alpha filter system with 60mm aperture (no central obstruction) integrally tuned etalon for use on any refractor and many other telescopes.
-Because the LS60 has an estimated bandwidth of <0.7 Angstrom it is capable to providing high contrast views of both surface and edge detail.
-System includes a blocking filter standard (B600 can be used at telescopes up to 540mm focal length, B1200 up to 1080mm, B1800 up to 1620mm, and B3400 up to 3060mm).
+Hydrogen-alpha filter system with 100mm aperture integrally tuned etalon for use on any refractor and many other telescopes.
+Because the LS100 has an estimated bandwidth of <0.7 Angstrom it is capable to providing high contrast views of both surface and edge detail.
+The system includes a blocking filter standard (B600 can be used at telescopes up to 540mm focal length, B1200 up to 1080mm, B1800 up to 1620mm, and B3400 up to 3060mm).
 The blocking filter is installed in a 90° star diagonal for 1.25" or 2" focuser.
-This diagonal is equipped with a 1.25" eyepieces holder and a T2 camera connection.
+This diagonal is equipped with a reception for 1.25" eyepieces and a T2 camera connection.
 Only the B3400 is installed in a straight tube with 2" connection.
-Adding an additional available Double Stack Etalon system will reduce the bandwidth to ~<0.5 Angstrom (dependant upon scope).
+Adding an additional available Double-Stack etalon system will reduce the bandwidth to $\sim$ <0.5 Angstrom (dependant upon scope).